 Future of work

-In two decades’ time, the world of work in Canada and other industrialized countries will look very different than it does today.
-Major forces are driving change: digital technologies, artificial intelligence, climate change, demographic shifts and more.
+The world of work in Canada and other industrialized countries is undergoing rapid transformation.
+Major forces driving change include digital technologies, artificial intelligence, climate change, demographic shifts and more.
 This change may bring far-reaching social, political and economic consequences for a generation of workers.
-IWH researchers are exploring the emerging issues posed by some of these trends—on health and safety, on work inequities, and on the inclusion of vulnerable and often marginalized young adults in the future of work—and seeking policy, system and workplace actions that can be implemented now to help ensure a healthy and inclusive future for all
+IWH researchers are exploring the emerging issues posed by some of these trends—on health and safety, on work inequities, and on the inclusion of marginalized groups in the future of work—and seeking policy, system and workplace actions that can be implemented now to help ensure a healthy and inclusive future for all.

 Featured